Martin McIntosh: Managerial career

 On 25 September 2009, Martin was named new first team coach at Rotherham United, working for manager Ronnie Moore.
 He was appointed manager of Worksop Town in October 2010.
 He temporarily came out of playing retirement in 2011 and played for Worksop to cover for injuries.
 McIntosh was sacked as Worksop manager in September 2011 following a run of one win from ten games and elimination from the FA Cup.

 On 4 February 2012, McIntosh was appointed manager of Northern Premier League club Buxton.
 He left Buxton in February 2018.

 On 6 September 2018, McIntosh was appointed manager of Midland League Premier Division club Ilkeston Town.
 He left the club by mutual consent after three months in the job.
-Although Ilkeston were top of the league at the time of McIntosh's departure, the club had been knocked out of the FA Vase by lower league opposition in the form of Eastwood Community.
+Although Ilkeston were top of the league at the time of McIntosh's departure, the club had been knocked out of the FA Vase by lower league opposition in the form of Eastwood.

 In December 2018, McIntosh was appointed manager of Frickley Athletic.
 He left the club in April the following year.
 In March 2020 he was appointed manager of Grantham Town.
 He left the club in December the same year.